karl-william/mathsnacks/README.md

 This is a proof of concept for an AI enabled maths visuals website.

+## Other

-It uses D3.js to generate modifiable visuals.\n
+It uses D3.js to generate modifiable visuals.

-It uses Svelte to handle reactivity.\n
+It uses Svelte to handle reactivity.

 It uses DaisyUI as a frontend.